 Health and Safety:

-- All medications should be listed on a student’s consent form and remain in students’ bags unless they are taking them.
+- All medications should be listed on a student’s consent form and will be kept accessible and secure by camp leaders.
+Students will be asked to have their small group leaders carry those items in the small group bag.
 It is important to disclose medication so that, in the case of an emergency, school staff can accurately report medications to emergency personnel.
-Please email Rick Grand-Lejano if your student needs to take medication at a specific time.
+Please email Edie Payne if your student needs to take medication at a specific time.

 Contact Information: